zulip/zulip/docs/contributing/code-reviewing.md

 benchmark is to try to always reply **within one workday**, at least with a short initial reply, if you're working regularly on Zulip.
 And sooner is better.

-### Protocol for authors

-When you send a PR, try to think of a good person to review it -- outside of the handful of people who do a ton of reviews -- and `@`-mention them with something like "`@person`, would you review this?".
-Good choices include
-* someone based in your timezone or a nearby timezone
-* people working on similar things, or in a loosely related area

 ## Things to look for